 Foreign Language Docent Training Course 2014

-Our summer docent-training program focuses on preparing new docents to lead foreign language tours.
+Our fall docent-training program focuses on preparing new docents to lead foreign language tours.
 Applicants must be fluent in Japanese, Chinese or Korean and be able to discuss art and understand lectures in English.
-The course runs for six sessions in late June, July and August on Wednesday afternoons, from 1 to 4:30pm.
+The course runs for six sessions in late October an November on Wednesday mornings, from 9 to 12 pm.
 Japanese or English art history textbooks are available for purchase.
 Those who successfully complete the course will join the group of energetic Chinese, Korean and Japanese-speaking docents who lead one-hour foreign language tours of the museum to assist our visitors.
 Call Betsy Forrest Robb, Curator of Education, at 532-6075 for more information.
 We are now taking applications for the summer course; please see the link below.

 School Tour Docent Training Course 2015